fidosekouser1902/Binge_Watch/README.md

 And, now comes an another issue.......

 What will happen if a new user or a new item is added in the dataset?
-It is called a <b>COLD START.</b> In this project I worked on Popularity Based Recommendation System and try to solve the problem to USER COLD START.
+It is called a <b>COLD START.</b> In this project I worked on [Popularity-Based RecommendationSystem](https://github.com/fidosekouser1902/Binge_Watch/blob/main/Popularity-Based.ipynb) and try to solve the problem to USER COLD START.

-## POPULARITY-BASED-RECOMMENDATION SYSTEM:
+## POPULARITY-BASED-RECOMMENDATION SYSTEM :

 - User Cold Start means that a user is introduced in the datset.
 Since there is no history of that user.
 So one basic approach could be to apply a popularity based strategy i.e. recommend the most popular web series.